-AGL is Australia’s second largest retailer and largest emitter of carbon pollution.
-In recent years, the company has invested in both renewable and fossil fuel energies, though has reportedly committed to closing all its coal fire plants by 2050 and not to acquire or finance new coal plants.
+AGL is both Australia’s largest emitter of carbon pollution and Australia’s largest operator and developer of renewable energy generation.
+AGL has a long history of fossil fuel investment, but the company says it will close all its coal fire plants by 2050 and not acquire or finance new coal plants.
 The largest criticisms of AGL’s green policy is that it has not shown support for the RET, and its offers to solar customers are considerably more expensive than non-solar customers.

 Full Australia-wide ‘green’ results breakdown

 |Dodo Power & Gas||10||4.9||3.8||7.7||5.7||4.0|

 Results taken from the 2015 Green Electricity Guide Report on methodology and results.
 Some criteria omitted from this table: Emissions intensity, Fossil fuels and energy efficiency.
 See guide for full details.

 Top 10 green energy retailers by state

 |5||Dodo Power & Gas||4.9|

 |7||Dodo Power & Gas||4.9|